-2) What colour is mentione Most of our comprehension exercises use multiple choice, which mirrors stage 1 of the Sutton 11+.
-However, in the latter part of our course we also include comprehension exercises which require written answers, which mirrors stage 2 of the Sutton 11+.
-Children will therefore be fully prepared for both stages. a) Kansas seems to be a b) They have a lot of rain in Kansas c) Kansas is really cold
+2) What colour is mentione Most of our comprehension exercises use multiple choice, however in the latter part of our course we also include comprehension exercises which require written answers.
+Children will therefore be fully prepared for both styles of question.